spinnaker/spinnaker.github.io/community/contributing/back-end-code.md

 ### Representing units

-It's preferable to use types that properly represent things like durations, timestamps, etc. (`java.time.Duration` and `java.time.Instant` would be ideal in those specific cases).
+It's preferable to use types that properly represent things like durations, or timestamps (`java.time.Duration` and `java.time.Instant` would be ideal in those specific cases).
 If that's not practical please include a suffix on the property / variable name that describes the unit.
 A property declared as `public long getTimeout()` is ambiguous and can easily lead to errors when developers using your code assume what the units are.